Makster04/All_Machine_Learning/(KEY)Key_Terms(Undone).md

 4. **Low Recall, Low Precision**
    - The worst-case scenario: the model misses many true positives (low recall) and also makes many incorrect positive predictions (low precision).
    - This suggests a poorly trained model, possibly due to poor feature selection, insufficient training data, or improper model tuning.
 ---
+#### When we fit Linear regression
+- When we fit a line with Linear Regression, we optimise the **intercept** + **slope** x Weight
+- When we use Logistic Regression, we optimize a squiggle (S shaped curve)
+- When we use t-SNE, we optimize clusters

+---